kumboleijo/Songbook/README.md

 ## Installation

-1. Download the latest release
+1. Download the latest release (you can do this by using: `git clone --branch v1.0-beta --single-branch https://github.com/kumboleijo/Songbook`)
 2.  `cd <DIRECTORY>` and run `npm i`.

 ## How to use it